Hairy cell leukemia: Follow-up care

 Despite decade-long remissions and years of living very normal lives after treatment, hairy cell leukemia is officially considered an incurable disease.
 While survivors of solid tumors are commonly declared to be permanently cured after two, three, or five years, people who have hairy cell leukemia are never considered 'cured'.
 Relapses of HCL have happened even after more than twenty years of continuous remission.
 Patients will require lifelong monitoring and should be aware that the disease can recur even after decades of good health.

-While most oncologists consider Hairy Cell Leukemia to be incurable, there is some evidence that some patients are in fact cured after treatments.
-Of the original 358-patient cohort treated with cladribine at the Scripps Clinic, 9 of 19 in continuous CR for a median of 16 years were free of HCL — even sensitive testing for measurable or minimal residual disease (MRD) found an absence of hairy cells.
+While most oncologists consider Hairy Cell Leukemia to be incurable, there is some evidence that some patients are, in fact, cured after treatments.
+Of the original 358-patient cohort treated with cladribine at the Scripps Clinic, 9 of 19 in continuous CR for a median of 16 years were free of HCL, even sensitive testing for measurable or minimal residual disease (MRD) found an absence of hairy cells.
 This suggests that the disease of at least some patients may be cured.

 People in remission need regular follow-up examinations after their treatment is over.
 Most physicians insist on seeing patients at least once a year for the rest of the patient's life, and getting blood counts about twice a year.
 Regular follow-up care ensures that patients are carefully monitored, any changes in health are discussed, and new or recurrent cancer can be detected and treated as soon as possible.
 Between regularly scheduled appointments, people who have hairy cell leukemia should report any health problems, especially viral or bacterial infections, as soon as they appear.

-HCL patients are also at a slightly higher than average risk for developing a second kind of cancer, such as colon cancer or lung cancer, at some point during their lives (including before their HCL diagnosis).
-This appears to relate best to the number of hairy cells, and not to different forms of treatment.
-On average, patients might reasonably expect to have as much as double the risk of developing another cancer, with a peak about two years after HCL diagnosis and falling steadily after that, assuming that the HCL was successfully treated.
-Aggressive surveillance and prevention efforts are generally warranted, although the lifetime odds of developing a second cancer after HCL diagnosis are still less than 50%.
+HCL patients have approximately the same risk of developing a second kind of cancer, such as colon cancer or lung cancer as the general population.

 There is also a higher risk of developing an autoimmune disease.
 Polyarteritis nodosa has been associated with underlying hairy cell leukemia in certain cases.
 Autoimmune diseases may also go into remission after treatment of HCL.